tiisetsohub/GiveALittle/README.md

   then type `npm start` to run app on local server

 ### Developed For Any Device Having A Browser
-    !!!
+    NB!!!
 This application is still in development and some features may not work.

 ## Features